alexisparave94/test-restaurant_challenge/README.md

 ```

 ### Create restaurant Table
-  - When create a restaurant manager could be null? check
+  - When create a restaurant manager could be null check
-  - Dependent in my opinion nullify, this justiify the null manager? check
+  - Dependent in my opinion nullify, this justiify the null manager check
   - When create a restaurant, global products should be added automatically to restaurant's menu items (callback?)
 ```console
 rails g model Restaurant manager:references address city country phone